conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `string`

 Version number of the up-coming release.
-If `version` is found in the last commit, it will be overwritten.
+If `version` is found in the last commit before generating logs, it will be overwritten.

 ##### title

-Type: `string` Default: `''`
+Type: `string`

 ##### isPatch